 Although college admissions, tuition, and financial aid are essential topics to consider, here at College Parent Central these topics are not our main focus.
 We think that makes us different.

 There’s lots of information available (some of it better than others) about admissions and financial strategies.
 But there are two other topics that we think are equally important — and often ignored.
 They are how to prepare yourself for your new parenting role and how to prepare your student for a successful college experience.

 As parents, we want the best for our children.
 That’s why many of us started college funds early, and why so many of us are so involved in the college admissions process.
-But what happens once your student is accepted and your financial plan is in place?
-What now?
-What does appropriate involvement look like?
-How will you know if your student will know what to do to be successful once he/she starts college?
-These are the additional things we need to consider early.
+But what does appropriate involvement look like?
+How will you know if your student will be successful once they start college?
+These are the things we need to consider early.